Updated December 2019

-The aim of the proposed tax hike is to protect local business, by charging foreign companies the same threshold as domestic businesses.
+The aim of the tax hike is to protect local business, by charging foreign companies the same threshold as domestic businesses.

 Revenue Minister Stuart Nash said that many New Zealand small businesses were in competition with foreign firms who sold exactly the same products into our market without collecting GST.

 “Domestic businesses have long called for greater fairness in the treatment of low-value goods from offshore retailers,” Nash said.